ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ---

 # Licenses
 Legal contract regarding the use and distribution of software.
 Grants the user rights to use the software in exchange for agreeing to the terms.
+Copyright allows creators to require a user to agree to their term, which is done through a EULA (End User License Agreement).
+A EULA has terms often include restrictions on redistribution, reverse engineering, multiple users etc.
+Users don’t normally sign a contract.
+They agree through:
+Shrink Wrap Licensing
+Click Through Licensing

 There are [many open source licenses](https://opensource.org/licenses) that developers and organisations [can use](https://choosealicense.com/) when they release their software.
 The licenses that are included in Aberystwyth's CS38110 module are MIT, GNU GPL, BSD and Apache.